corymsmith/react-native-fabric/README.md

 ### iOS

-- Open your project in Xcode.
+- Open your project in Xcode
+- Run ```open node_modules/react-native-fabric/ios```
-- Drag the folder `ReactNativeFabric` from `/node_modules/react-native-fabric/ios` into the `Libraries` group in the Project navigator.
-Ensure that `Copy items if needed` is UNCHECKED!
+- Drag `SMXCrashlytics.xcodeproj` into your `Libraries` group
+- Select your main project in the navigator to bring up settings
+- Under `Build Phases` expand the `Link Binary With Libraries` header
+- Scroll down and click the `+` to add a library
+- Find and add `libSMXCrashlytics.a` under the `Workspace` group
+- ⌘+B

 ### Android